Talent show warms up crowd for Lewis County Fair opening day

 “We usually are fighting with the tractor pull for sound since they occur at the same time,” said Rachel Lisk, the Lewis County Fair manager.

-The talent show was moved to Monday before the opening ceremony, which will be held today.
-And it was moved from inside to out on the bandstand to let the participants shine without other events causing potential disruptions and for more space due to COVID-19 guidelines during the planning phase of the fair.
+The talent show was moved to Monday before the opening ceremony, which will be held Tuesday.
+It was moved from inside to out on the bandstand to let the participants shine without other events causing potential disruptions and for more space due to COVID-19 guidelines during the planning phase of the fair.

 “If it went well, we hope to make it a regular thing,” the fair manager added.